Definitely-not-AWS-Workshops/workshop-1-blog/content/2-High-Level-Design/2-Terraform-Modules/_index.md

 #### Module Proposal

-As mentioned in previous section — [AWS Architecture](../1-AWS-Architecture/) , AnimeHub is divided into three main parts: web, app, and database:
+As mentioned in previous section — [2.1 AWS Architecture](../1-AWS-Architecture/) , AnimeHub is simply divided into three main parts: web, app, and database:

 - The **Web tier** requires an S3 bucket for static website hosting and CloudFront for content delivery.